-The document also promises to deliver that which many in the Lib Dems and elsewhere have been calling for over many years, such as for simpler fares, better integration between rail and other transport modes, and short in-fill electrification. three times including once when the train is already pulling out of the station.
+The White Paper even pledges, to my delight, "there will be fewer annoying and repetitious recorded announcements" on trains.
+Hear it, cut it, sorted.
+This has been a particular bugbear of mine for years.
+The announcements on London Overground that the last door of the carriage will not open at the next stop, an announcement made three times including once when the train is already pulling out of the station.
 Or the one directing people to examine the safety card at the end of the carriage.
 Have you ever seen anyone actually get up to read these things?
 Or on top of all the garbage, the one reminding you that you are in a quiet carriage.
 If only!
-Even more joyfully, we are promised the end of not open at the next stop, an announcement made